AztecProtocol/docs/docs/developers/getting-started.md

 There are two common ways that developers can start building on Aztec:

 1. Build a user-facing application that connects to the Aztec network via the TypeScript SDK.
-2. Build an Aztec Connect bridge that connects the Aztec network to Ethereum smart contracts.
+2. Build an Aztec Connector contract that connects the Aztec network to Ethereum smart contracts.

 We are also working on Noir, a domain specific language that can be used to develop ZK-provable programs.
 Scroll down for more details.